Computed Tomography (CTI)

 How do I become a CT Technologist?

-The first step to becoming a CT technologist will be an associate degree from an accredited program in an area of study such as:
+The first step to becoming a CT technologist is earning an associate degree from an accredited program in fields such as:

 - Radiography